 KUROKOJI (BLACK KOJI)

 Junmai translates to ‘pure rice’ meaning the alcohol was produced by fermentation of the rice only with no added distilled alcohol.
-We used 70% polished premium calrose rice to bring out higher levels of umami to balance out the higher levels of acidity.
-This makes Eclipse a perfect sake for pairing with food.
+We used 50% polished premium calrose rice (which indicates daiginjo style) for the best balance of fruity and fresh rice aromas.

 Shiboritate means ‘freshly pressed.’
 Most sake in the market are matured for several months to allow the sake to settle, but we believe sake that’s freshly out of the tank is some of the best sake.
 This style of sake is very delicate and highly sensitive to heat, UV light and agitation so once pressed in cold room, goes straight to bottling in the cold room.
 Due to it’s sensitivity, this style is hardly imported from Japan.